YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

 ```

 ## Quick start-up examples (genotype input using BGEN file format)

-The below gives an example to use SPAGxE<sub>CCT</sub> to analyze binary trait.
+The following example illustrates how to use SPAGxE<sub>CCT</sub> to analyze a binary trait, with genotype data input provided in BGEN file format.

 ### Step 1.
 Read in data and fit a genotype-independent model